MAPLE: Mobile App Prediction Leveraging Large Language Model Embeddings: EVALUATION

+\hlnewtwo{ The interaction of our model with Point of Interest (POI) data in the "w/o optional contexts" setup provides crucial insights.
+Omitting this context impacts the model's effectiveness.
+For example, in the Tsinghua App Usage dataset without POI data, MRR@1 and Accuracy@5 are 0.5135 and 0.8035, respectively.
+In contrast, with the full MAPLE model including all contexts, these metrics improve to 0.5191 and 0.8115.
+Notably, even in the LSapp dataset, which lacks explicit POI information, an improvement is seen.
+This suggests the model learns to identify app usage patterns indicative of POI-related behavior during training with Tsinghua App Usage data.
+When it encounters similar patterns in LSapp, it uses these associations to improve predictions.
+However, this approach has limitations.
+The model might sometimes misinterpret LSapp behaviors as influenced by POI, causing occasional inaccuracies, as seen in the MAPLE-SEP's performance.}

-In summary, the MAPLE model's capacity to incorporate diverse contexts and its resilience even when certain components are omitted highlights its robust nature.
-However, careful consideration is required, particularly when interpreting patterns from diverse datasets, to ensure optimal accuracy.
+In conclusion, the MAPLE model's ability to integrate various contexts and maintain performance despite missing elements demonstrates its robustness.
+However, careful consideration is required to ensure optimal accuracy, particularly when interpreting patterns from diverse datasets.